komal-navale/MapReduce-Program/README.md

 # MapReduce-Program
+1. MapReduce Program using Hadoop
-MapReduce Program using Hadoop, Microsoft Azure HDInsight Cluster and Python
+2. MapReduce Program in Python and executed using Microsoft Azure HDInsight Cluster